MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/MritunjayRevesion.md

     <summary>What is ADO.Net?⭐</summary>
     <hr/>

-  - ADO.net Stands for ActiveX Data Object.
+  - ADO.net Stands for `ActiveX Data Object`.

-  - It is a database access technology created by Microsoft as part of its .Net Framework that can access any kinds of data source.
+  - It is a **`database access technology`** created by Microsoft as part of its .Net Framework that can `access any kinds of data source`.

   - ADO.Net is a Medium which is use to communicate the .Net application to Data Source(like: XML, SQL Server, MS Access, Oracal and etc) by the help of data provider which work like a briz, And this data provider are provide by ADO.Net.